Fanice-luo/mypro/README.md

     4. `popd`

 ## 2. Package deb format
-How to package deb format all the details of AToverMBIMTool_CMD could be found in below:<br>
+- How to package deb format all the details of AToverMBIMTool_CMD could be found in below:<br>
-    1. create a directory, such as "attool2.0.0.4_cmd", it include "DEBIAN" and "usr" directories.
+    1. create a directory, such as "attool2.0.0.4_cmd", it include "DEBIAN" and "usr" directories..<br>
-    2. Edit "DEBIAN"
+    2. Edit "DEBIAN".<br>
-	(1)"control" file:Introduce the basic name, content, author, version, purpose, etc. of the document, \
+	(1)"control" file:Introduce the basic name, content, author, version, purpose, etc. of the document,<br>
-	which can be filled in according to the situation.
+	which can be filled in according to the situation.<br>
     3. `sudo make install`
     4. `popd`